angularfy/autonumeric/README.md

 ```
 if you want to keep your ngModel synchronized please use two-way binding otherwise, you can capture the change or format event.
-(format is more verbose, happens every time the input visually changes, the change event in the other hand, is triggered only one the user types something and leaves the input.)
+(format is more verbose, happens every time the input visually changes, the change event in the other hand, is triggered only when the user types something and leaves the input.)

 #### Readonly mode